Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Once the grass is about 3 to 4 inches tall, it’s ready for the children.

-Hidden Treasures: Hide small plastic "gold nuggets" or colorful stones in the tall grass for the children to find.
+• Hidden Treasures: Hide small rocks painted to look like "gold nuggets" or colorful stones in the tall grass for the children to find.

 Maintenance Tip